 - There are more than 130 varieties of green beans!

-- Canned green beans can be rinsed to reduce sodium content
+- Canned green beans can be rinsed to reduce the sodium content.

 - Chlorophyll present in green beans helps combat certain carcinogens.